Tina Romero

-Tina Romero (born Tina Romero Alcázar, August 14, 1949) is an American-Mexican actress.
+Tina Romero (born Ernestina Romero Alcázar, August 14, 1951) is an American-Mexican actress.
 A native of New York City, Romero moved to Mexico in her youth, and later established a career there as an actress.
 Her early film roles included The Divine Caste (1973) and the title character in the horror film Alucarda (1977).
 She has also appeared in U.S. films, including Missing (1982), opposite Sissy Spacek and Jack Lemmon.